MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 });
 ```

+#### Adapter implementation
-The arguments that are provided in the code block above are then passed to Live Update adapter and from there to the Segment Resolver adapter.
+The arguments that are provided by the application using the client SDK are then passed to the Live Update adapter and from there to the Segment Resolver adapter.
 Update the adapter's implementation to handle these arguments to return the relevant segment.

-#### Adapter implementation

 ```java
 @Api(value = "Sample segment resolver adapter")